A Mouthful of Petrol

 Prizes

-We are awarded three prizes this year and shortlisted films were screened as part of the Documentary Festival Industry Day.
+We are awarded three prizes in 2024 and all shortlisted films were screened as part of the Documentary Festival Industry Day.

 The three winning films were announced and screened at the Closing Gala at this year’s festival.
 The winners received a voucher for £1000 worth of free film shooting and post-production equipment hire from Screen South including cameras, sound equipment and editing suite.